oracle-livelabs/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     * **Image**: Select the default image with Kubernetes version *1.24.1*.
     * **Number of nodes**: The number of worker nodes to create.
 Leave the default value, *3*.

-    > *PLEASE BE VERY CAREFUL TO NOT LEAVE THE DEFAULT SHAPE; THE DEFAULT SHAPE IS TOO SMALL TO FIT ALL THE VERRAZZANO COMPONENTS*
+    > *PLEASE MAKE SURE THAT YOU CHANGE THE SHAPE AS PER THE INSTRUCTIONS, THE DEFAULT SHAPE IN THE QUICK START IS TOO SMALL TO FIT ALL THE VERRAZZANO COMPONENTS*

     ![Quick Cluster](images/quick-cluster.png " ")